 Marla Robinson is a graduate of Lawton Eisenhower High School.
 She received her bachelor’s degree in English Education from Oklahoma State University and her master’s degree in School Administration from Northeastern State University.

-Clint Culver has been an administrator for 11 years, serving as the 8th Grade Center assistant principal for the last seven.
+Clint Culver has been an administrator for 16 years, serving as the 8th Grade Center assistant principal for the last 10 years.
 Before entering the educational field, Culver served in the Naval Special Warfare “Navy Seal, Team One.”
 Before coming to Union, Culver taught health and physical education and worked as a school counselor.

 He earned his bachelor’s degree from Northeastern State University and his master’s degree from National University in California.

-Elizabeth Harwood is a graduate of Union High School and received her bachelor’s degree in special education from Northeastern State University.
-She earned her master’s of education in educational administration, curriculum, and supervision from the University of Oklahoma.
+Elizabeth Harwood is a graduate of Union High School.
+She received her bachelor’s degree in special education from Northeastern State University and earned her master’s degree in educational administration, curriculum, and supervision from the University of Oklahoma.

-Harwood joins the Union team after spending the last five years in Jenks Public Schools where she taught middle school science, pre-algebra, and special education.
-Harwood is delighted to join the Union family.
+Harwood joined the Union team in 2011 after spending the previous five years in Jenks Public Schools where she taught middle school Science, pre-algebra, and special education.

 Union Student Safety HelpLine